msandrini/timeDuration/README.md

 console.log(td.divideBy(2)); // outputs "1:15"
 ```

-Alternatively, we can do mathematical operations with TimeDurations
+Alternatively, one can do mathematical operations with TimeDurations:

 ```javascript
 const td1 = new TimeDuration(1, 20);